tfeb/star/README.md

 The third argument is the tail of `*iterator-optimizers*` with the first element of the tail being the table where the optimizer was found.
 This can be used to allow optimizers to partly override other versions of themselves by calling `find-iterator-optimizer` on the tail of the argument they got passed.
 To use this mechanism seriously some syntax along the lines of `call-next-method` would be nice.

 ## Some useful things
-These sre exported by `org.tfeb.star/utilities` and `org.tfeb.star`.
+These are exported by `org.tfeb.star/utilities` and `org.tfeb.star`.

 ### Errors
 Any error that Štar thinks is your fault will be a condition inheriting from the `star-error` condition type.
-Errors that it thinks are bugs will *not* inherit from this type.
+Errors that it thinks are bugs will *not* inherit from this type.  `star-error`is a subclass of `simple-error`, and there is a function `star-error` which is like `error` for them, when `error`'s first argument is a string.

+There is a subclass of `star-error` called `star-syntax-error` which is for syntax errors.  `syntax-error-form` retrieves the form that was responsible for the error.
+The function `star-syntax-error` is like`error` for `star-syntax-error`s: it has a first argument which is the form and the remaining argument's are as for the stringy case of `error`.

 ### Compilation notes
 Štar, and particularly iterator optimizers, can report various notes which might be helpful.
 These are done by signalling `star-note`, which is a condition type which is a subtype of `simple-condition`.
+There is a function, `star-note` which is like the stringy-case of `signal` for these conditions.

 **`reporting-star-notes`** is a macro which will report star notes to a specified stream, by default `*debug-io*`.
 You want to wrap this around a compilation which is when notes are reported: